 Social Justice

 Social Justice has begun to make a lot more noise in the law school.
-In 2023, SULS will take the portfolio even further by providing students with more opportunities to gain real-world experience.
-We will provide even more opportunities for students to apply their legal skills and knowledge to solve social issues.
-We will improve our existing programs to create more meaningful outcomes for the community.
-We will disseminate more information ever on non-corporate career pathways, and expand opportunities to meet people working in the social justice and public interest space.
+The Social Justice Portfolio provides students with opportunities for students to apply their legal skills and knowledge to solve social issues.
+The main aims goals of the portfolio are to disseminate more information on non-corporate career pathways, and expand opportunities to meet people working in the social justice and public interest space.

 Social Justice Programs